priyanshus/parth/README.md

 ## parth
 Parth is a super-fast JWT (https://jwt.io/) hacking tool.
-Mainly developed for brute-forcing the JWT against millions of secret.
+Mainly developed for brute-forcing the JWT signing key against millions of secret.
 It also generates a few tempered JWTs to test the JWT None signature.

 <img src="https://github.com/priyanshus/parth/blob/master/media/screenshot.png">

 **Features**
-- Parth can help you to discover the secret used for JWT creation.
+- Parth can help you to discover the secret used for JWT signing.
 - Can generate secrets based on wordlist given.
 - Generates around 8 million unique secrets for 4 words (eg. my james jwt secret) given as input.
 - Generates tempered `None` algorithms and other combinations to test jwt signatures.